RakhithJK/ThioJoe-YT-Spam-Lists-wiki/Scam-Accounts.md

 * ROGE***98
 * legit***10
 * VEN***LZ

-(They're censored in these examples, but don't censor them in the submission)
+They're censored in these examples, but don't censor them in the submission.
+Note how I didn't include the username of the commenter, but only any username they _refer to_.
+This applies also if the 'scam account name' is in the comment text.